maddinat0r/samp-tsconnector/README.md

-tsconnector
+TSConnector
 ===========

-A plugin for SA-MP to control a Teamspeak3 Server from the gamemode
+A plugin for SA-MP to control a Teamspeak3 Server from the gamemode.